maru-labo/doodle/examples/tensorflow_js_simple/README.md

 [SavedModel CLI](https://www.tensorflow.org/versions/r1.2/programmers_guide/saved_model_cli)
 and
 [tfjs-converter](https://github.com/tensorflow/tfjs-converter)
-are need to be installed to move forward.
+need to be installed to move forward.

 ```bash
 # This is an example; update the command lines as needed.